• Skip to primary navigation

 Information and Documentation for developing your Boxing Club

 This section provides assistance on how to set up, run and develop a club.
-If you need further information or advice, please refer to the documentation provided in this section or contact the Boxing Scotland office on : 03330 230 100 and we will gladly assist you. membership@boxingscotland.org
+If you need further information or advice, please refer to the documentation provided in this section or contact. membership@boxingscotland.org

 Before beginning the process of establishing a new club, it is important to ensure that you ask the following questions:

-• Are there existing clubs in your area which may be able to help you?
+• Are there existing clubs in your area that may be able to help you?

 • Are there enough potential boxers to join the club?